alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 * blinding laser weapons
 * man-portable air defence systems (MANPADs) to end users who aren’t states
 * non-civil nuclear supplies or materials to a country that’s not one of the other recognised nuclear weapons states (United States, Russia, France and China)
-* jet fuel and jet fuel additives (Syria)

 For other items, decisions are partly based on where you’re exporting to.

 For example, ECO won’t usually give a licence if there’s an embargo on exporting military goods (arms embargo).
-Arms embargoed countries are:
+Embargoed countries are:

 * Argentina (if the goods will be used by the Argentine military)
 * Armenia and Azerbaijan (if the goods could be used on the border between the two countries, or in the Nagorno-Karabakh region)